sanika79/Sentence-Transformers-and-Multi-task-Learning/README.md

 In general, transfer learning scenarios use pre-trained models so that we can easily extract feature based word embeddings or perform fine-tuning on downstream tasks.

 Feature based Transfer Learning : you learn word embeddings by training one model and then you use those word embeddings in a different model on a different task.
-Fine tuning : In this, you can use the exact same model and use it on a different task.
-Sometimes when fine tuning, you can keep the model weights fixed and just add a new layer that you will train.
+Fine tuning : In this, you can use the exact same model and use it on a different tasky or you can keep the model weights fixed and just add a new layer that you will train.
 Other times you can slowly unfreeze the layers one at a time.
-You can also use unlabelled data when pre-training, by masking words and trying to predict which word was masked.

 BERT models are usualy pre-trained on unlabeled data and fine-tuned on labeled data for some downstream task and use Next sentence prediction and mask language modeling during pre-training.
 Keeping these concepts in mind, I chose DistillmBERT for the above tasks.

 For example, we can use pre-training tasks like language modeling, mask sentence or next sentence for our model.
 For example, a model that is pre-trained to predict movie reviews is fine-tuned to predict course reviews.

 Similarly, in the above tasks, we have a sentence classifier model of DistillmBERT which is already pre-trained.
 This model was chosen because this has already been trained with a large corpus of data.
 This pre-trained model is uncased and multilingual.
-Hence, can be fine-tuned to a variety of different use cases especially multi-task learning as the problem demands.
+Hence, can be fine-tuned on a variety of different use cases especially for multi-task learning as the problem demands.

 The layers you would freeze/unfreeze.